-Cause of schizoid personality disorder is unknown.
-This disorder may be related to schizophrenia and shares many of the same risk factors.
+Cause of this disorder is unknown.
+It may be related to schizophrenia and shares many of the same risk factors.

-Schizoid personality disorder is generally not as disabling as schizophrenia.
-It does not cause the disconnection from reality (in the form of hallucinations or delusions) that occurs in untreated (or treatment-resistant) schizophrenia.
+Schizoid personality disorder is not as disabling as schizophrenia.
+It doesn't cause the disconnection from reality (in the form of hallucinations or delusions) that occurs in schizophrenia.

 A person with schizoid personality disorder often:

-- Avoids social activities that involve emotional intimacy with other people
+- Avoids social activities that involve emotional closeness with other people

 - Does not want or enjoy close relationships, even with family members